 Following Dr. Marshall’s death, the Board of Directors embarked on brilliant new initiatives to honor his service to the community and commitment to fostering progress through education.
 The organization expanded its influence to establish programming that provides personal transformation training to youth and families, ultimately equipping them for social, educational, and professional success.
 A critical component of this instruction affords participants hands-on experience and cultural empowerment through community service.

 In addition, the organization is currently encouraging the power of art to create poignant messaging that fuels social change.
-The initiative began in 2021 as a Community Art Contest & Exhibit and expands in 2022 as an annual Juneteenth Celebration of creative multi-medium expression that reflects the inspiring legacy of civil rights and its icons.
+The initiative began in 2021 as a Community Art Contest & Exhibit and is consistently expanding to creative multi-medium expressions that reflect the inspiring legacy of civil rights and its icons, and the contemporary meaning of Dr. King's timeless "I Have A Dream" speech.

 “The function of education is to teach one to think intensively and to think critically.